IronCoreLabs/ironoxide-cli/README.md

 # License

-Recrypt-rust is licensed under the [GNU Affero General Public License](LICENSE).
+IronOxide CLI is licensed under the [GNU Affero General Public License](LICENSE).
 We also offer commercial licenses - [email](mailto:info@ironcorelabs.com) for more information.

-Copyright (c) 2018-present IronCore Labs, Inc.
+Copyright (c) 2020 IronCore Labs, Inc.
 All rights reserved.